FOSS4GAcademy/GST104FOSS4GLabs/Module 2 Lab/QGIS 2.8 and Inkscape 0.91/Module 2 Lab.md

 ![Eckert IV Projection Applied to USA](figures/Eckert_IV_Projection_Applied_to_USA.png "Eckert IV Projection Applied to USA")

 There clearly is a great deal of distortion using this projection, most obviously the shearing.
 Part of the problem lies in the fact that this projection is centered at 0 degrees longitude.
-Let’s center the projection on the United States by creating a custom CRS based on the World\_Eckert_IV projection.
+We can center the projection on the United States by creating a custom CRS based on the World\_Eckert_IV projection.

 11. Click Settings | Custom CRS… from the menu bar.
 This will open the Custom Coordinate Reference System Definition dialog box.